Ettammal

-Ettammal is a small village located at Puthiyangadi, a coastal area of Madayi Pannjayath in Kannur District.
+Ettammal is a small village located at Puthiyangadi, a coastal area of Madayi Panchayat in Kannur District.

 Transportation

 The national highway passes through Taliparamba town.
 Goa and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.
 The nearest railway station is Pazhayangadi on Mangalore-Palakkad line.

 Trains are available to almost all parts of India subject to advance booking over the internet.
 There are airports at Mangalore and Calicut.
 Both of them are international airports but direct flights are available only to Middle Eastern countries.